Links to a range of useful information.

 lgbt.ie

-LGBT Ireland provide a range of support services including LGBT helpline, transgender family support line, online chat and monthly peer support groups.
-They also provide information on a range of useful topics and to help you find supports in your area.
+LGBT Ireland provide a range of support services including an LGBT helpline, transgender family support line, online chat, and monthly peer support groups.
+They also provide information on a range of useful topics and help you find supports in your area.

 Money and Finances